Japanese whaling group intends to resume its hunts

 Japan also conducts separate hunts in the northern Pacific, while its fishermen engage in small-scale coastal whaling.
 An annual dolphin slaughter has also drawn harsh global criticism.

-The ICJ ruling said no further licenses should be issued for scientific whaling, in which animals are first examined for research purposes before the meat is sold, noting that the research objectives had to be sufficient to "justify the lethal sampling".
+In its ruling, the ICJ said no further licenses should be issued for scientific whaling, in which animals are first examined for research purposes before the meat is sold, noting that the research objectives had to be sufficient to "justify the lethal sampling".

-Kyodo Senpaku, which owns Japan's whaling fleet, said on Tuesday it had urged Agriculture Minister Yoshimasa Hayashi to allow the northern Pacific whaling to take place as usual, national broadcaster NHK said.

-"The minister gave us strong encouragement by saying that he would firmly consider it, given that the research itself was not gainsaid," Ito said.
-Company officials were not immediately available for comment.

-At the time of the court ruling, observers said one possibility could indeed be for Japan to scale back its whaling plan and submit a new proposal that might be more acceptable in light of the ruling.
+At the time of the court ruling, observers said that one possibility could indeed be for Japan to scale back its whaling plan and submit a new proposal for approval by the ICJ.

 "My prediction was that they would return for the 2015-2016 season.
 It seems that this is exactly what they intend to do."